1. The Checkmk Micro Core’s special features

 If no packet is received from a host within a defined time, this host will be flagged as DOWN.

-This timeout time is predefined at 15 seconds (2,5 intervals) and can also be altered per Host
+This timeout time is predefined at 15 seconds (2,5 intervals) and can also be altered per host via the Settings for host checks via Smart PING rule set.

 2.1.
 No on-demand host checks

-Host checks not only serve to trigger alarms in the case of a total host failure, but also to suppress alarms for service problems during this down time.
+Host checks not only serve to trigger notifications in the case of a total host failure, but also to suppress notifications of service problems during the host’s down time.
 It is therefore important to quickly and accurately determine a host’s condition in the event of a service problem.
 Even if it has not been long since the last host check, this result can already be out of date.
-It is additionally sufficient to first run a service check directly after a random host failure.
-The host will then still be viewed as UP and an alarm for the service will be - spuriously - sent.
+For this, it is sufficient when directly after a host failure, by chance the service check is executed first, rather than the host check.
+Even though it is down, the host would still be considered UP and the notification for the service would be sent — erroneously.

-the interval being very short at only six seconds, there is only a negligible
+Due to the interval being very short at only six seconds, there is only a negligible delay to a notification — if the host is still UP and therefore the notification needs to be sent for the service.

 As an example, let’s take the case of a

-In this situation, following the start of the service check a TCP-RST-packet
+In this situation, following the start of the service check a TCP RST packet (connection refused) will be received from this server.

-The CMC therefore knows for certain that the host itself is UP and it can thus send an
+The CMC therefore knows for certain that the host itself is UP and it can thus send the notification without delay.

-The same principle is utilised when calculating network outages if parents have been defined.
-Here as well alarms will at times be delayed briefly in order to wait for a verified status.
+The same principle is utilised when calculating network outages if parent hosts have been defined.
+Here as well notifications will at times be delayed briefly in order to wait for a verified status.

 2.2.
 The advantages